Policy on covering programme staff absences

 Staff sick leave of up to two working weeks

 Where staff consider than their absence from work will be less than one working week, then their line manager (either the Programme Director, the Clinical Director or the Programme Administrator) will arrange for their appointments to be cancelled and those also attending the meetings informed.
 Where a meeting cannot be cancelled, the line manager will arrange a suitable replacement attendance.
-Where the absence is from the Programme Director, Clinical Director or Programme Administrator, another Director will make replacement arrangements.
-Should all Directors be unavailable, the programme's deputy Research and deputy Clinical Directors will make the arrangements.
+Where the absence is of the Programme Director, Clinical Director or Programme Administrator, another Director will make replacement arrangements.
 Any other commitments which have to be completed during the member of staff's leave which cannot be easily rearranged (such as taking minutes, providing signatures for forms, etc) will be re-allocated by the line manager, with the contingency arrangements as outlined above.

 Staff sick leave of more than two working weeks